 - avoid street food sellers and market stalls

-What adjustments should I make for overseas flights and time zone changes when travelling with diabetes?
+What adjustments should I make for overseas flights and time zone changes when travelling with my child who has diabetes?

 You need specific insulin adjustments for your child for flights crossing time zones.
 These adjustments need to take into account: